mxenabled/mx-platform-go/docs/InstitutionResponse.md

 `func (o *InstitutionResponse) UnsetSupportsOauth()`

 UnsetSupportsOauth ensures that no value is present for SupportsOauth, not even an explicit nil
+### GetSupportsTaxDocument

+`func (o *InstitutionResponse) GetSupportsTaxDocument() bool`

+GetSupportsTaxDocument returns the SupportsTaxDocument field if non-nil, zero value otherwise.

+### GetSupportsTaxDocumentOk

+`func (o *InstitutionResponse) GetSupportsTaxDocumentOk() (*bool, bool)`

+GetSupportsTaxDocumentOk returns a tuple with the SupportsTaxDocument field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSupportsTaxDocument

+`func (o *InstitutionResponse) SetSupportsTaxDocument(v bool)`

+SetSupportsTaxDocument sets SupportsTaxDocument field to given value.

+### HasSupportsTaxDocument

+`func (o *InstitutionResponse) HasSupportsTaxDocument() bool`

+HasSupportsTaxDocument returns a boolean if a field has been set.

+### SetSupportsTaxDocumentNil

+`func (o *InstitutionResponse) SetSupportsTaxDocumentNil(b bool)`

+ SetSupportsTaxDocumentNil sets the value for SupportsTaxDocument to be an explicit nil

+### UnsetSupportsTaxDocument
+`func (o *InstitutionResponse) UnsetSupportsTaxDocument()`

+UnsetSupportsTaxDocument ensures that no value is present for SupportsTaxDocument, not even an explicit nil
 ### GetSupportsTransactionHistory

 `func (o *InstitutionResponse) GetSupportsTransactionHistory() bool`